In this section

 An overview of minimum flows and levels

-One way the St. Johns River Water Management District is working to protect and conserve Florida’s water resources is through the minimum flows and levels (MFLs) program.
-Establishing MFLs is an important step in the District’s work of planning for adequate water supplies for today and for future generations while also protecting water resources from significant harm.
-The District is setting MFLs for lakes, streams, rivers, wetlands, springs and aquifers.
+One way the St. Johns River Water Management District is working to protect Florida’s water resources is through the minimum flows and levels (MFLs) program.
+Establishing MFLs is an important goal in the district’s work of planning for adequate water supplies for today and for future generations while also protecting the district’s water resources.
+The district is setting MFLs for lakes, streams, rivers, wetlands, springs and aquifers.

 What are MFLs?